spalarus/docker-karaf/README.md

 Configuration files can move to volume.
 Updates in such files survive container recreation, if volume directory is mounted to host.

-To persist user.properties use following command:
+To persist the file *user.properties* use following command:
 ```shell
 docker exec -it karaffe /opt/karaf/bin/touchvoletc users.properties
 ```

 It is possible to provide configuration files in *<VOL>/etc/* manually.
-A container recreation or restart checks this directory and links the newly provided configuration files to karaf/etc-directory.
+A container recreation or restart checks this directory and links the newly provided configuration files to Karaf-etc-directory.
 To invoke this check in running karaf container on demand, please use following command:

 ```shell
 docker exec -it karaffe /opt/karaf/bin/checkvoletc